phoenixreisen/nassi/README.md

 - author
 - date
 - version
-- ...

 *nassi* allows us to define such simple metadata in form of key/value pairs right at the beginning of a specification.
 Each such definition starts with a semicolon and the keys must start with a letter, optionally followed by letters, digits, dahes or underscores.
-Key and value are seperated by an equals sign.
+Keys and values are seperated by an equals sign.
 Here is an [example](/examples/ex5.nassi):

 ```
 ; Author  = Jan Hermanns